Bookish (TV series)

-Bookish is a British crime drama television series from Mark Gatiss.
+Bookish is a British crime drama television series created by and starring Mark Gatiss.
 It was renewed for a second series prior to the broadcast of the first series.
+A Christmas two-part special is due to air in December 2026, and a third series has been commissioned.

 Synopsis

 An unconventional book shop owner, Gabriel Book, helps police solve crimes in 1946 London.
-It also follows the story of Gabriel's marriage to Trottie.
-They are in a "lavender marriage".
-Book’s interest in Jack, a recently released petty criminal whom he hires to work in the bookshop, is another thread through the first season.
+It also follows the story of Gabriel's marriage to Trottie; they are in a lavender marriage.
+Book’s interest in Jack, a recently released petty criminal, whom he hires to work in the bookshop, is another thread through the first season.